Dear reader of ADxS.org, please excuse the disruption.

 8.2.
 Cortisol as a drug for emotional stabilization in ADHD?

 In one study, the administration of 20 mg to 40 mg cortisol significantly reduced feelings of sadness, activity, alertness to acute stress and improved relaxation.
-Fatigue was also reduced.119
+Fatigue was also reduced.120

-Cortisol (together with other mechanisms) influences attention, vigilance and memory.120 The hippocampus, which is responsible for memory storage and retrieval processes, has the highest cortisol receptor density in the brain.120
+Cortisol (together with other mechanisms) influences attention, vigilance and memory.121 The hippocampus, which is responsible for memory storage and retrieval processes, has the highest cortisol receptor density in the brain.121

 An administration of 10 mg cortisol before learning vocabulary significantly worsened memory recall performance.
-Whether this only occurred in men or also in women, who could be protected against this by their sex hormones, remains to be seen.121 People with ADHD-I react to acute stress with an increased release of cortisol.
-Their memory recall performance is also impaired after stress - but only in men.121
+Whether this only occurred in men or also in women, who could be protected against this by their sex hormones, remains to be seen.122 People with ADHD-I react to acute stress with an increased release of cortisol.
+Their memory recall performance is also impaired after stress - but only in men.122

-While existing medications for ADHD (stimulants, atomoxetine, guanfacine) primarily improve attention and hyperactivity problems, we believe that they are not able to reduce internal tension as effectively.
+While the existing medications for ADHD (stimulants, atomoxetine, guanfacine) primarily improve attention and hyperactivity problems, we believe that they are not able to reduce internal tension as effectively.
 According to our hypothesis, infrequent high-dose administration of cortisol should be able to calm the HPA axis again.
-On the other hand, long-term or regular administration is disadvantageous because it can cause effects similar to chronic severe stress.
+Long-term or regular administration, on the other hand, is detrimental because it can cause effects similar to chronic severe stress.

 Due to the considerable disadvantages of corticoids that act on the mineralocorticoid receptors, only corticoids that selectively address the glucocorticoid receptors (such as dexamethasone, which addresses GR to MR in a ratio of 30:1) should be considered.